Solutions That Meet Regulations

 State Specific Links

 To assist in your search on state websites, consider the following terms:

 - Non-Hazardous Waste | Pharmaceutical Waste | Medication Disposal

 - Destruction of Collected Pharmaceuticals | Landfill non-RCRA Waste

 We appreciate any updates to your state’s guidelines link, please forward information to firstname.lastname@example.org.

 The above quick reference guides and state links are dynamic and maintained to the best of our ability.
 Information is made available as a convenience to future and current Rx Destroyer™ customers.
 Reader understands information, links, rules, processes may change without notice.
 Users of Rx Destroyer™ products agree to perform due diligence in understanding and abide by specific process, rules and laws by which they are governed.

 Rx Destroyer™ differs from other pharmaceutical waste management companies in our commitment and exceptional support to our customers and distributors.
 We offer free compliance consultations, no contracts and no hidden fees.
-We are dedicated to our mission of saving water, saving lives, one prescription at a time with DEA compliant medication disposal.
+We are dedicated to our mission of saving water, saving lives, one prescription at a time with medication disposal that meets DEA chemical digestion requirements.